 We thought having him cared for at home by a cat sitter is best on this occasion.
-We know his routine will be followed and he will be safe and comfortable in his own space, with familiar smells and spaces a better alternative to a cattery.
+We know his routine will be followed and he will be safe and comfortable.
+He’ll be in his own space, with familiar smells and spaces a better alternative to a cattery.

-We heard about HouseSitMatch through the local media in Southern Spain, we know they take care in vetting their pet sitters, and that the cat sitters are cat lovers who do the cat minding for free in exchange for free accommodation.
+We heard about HouseSitMatch through the local media in Southern Spain.
+We know they take care in vetting their pet sitters.
+What is more their cat sitters are cat lovers. they do the cat minding for free in exchange for free accommodation.